kamanashisroy/algosnippet/algorithms_summary.md

 - Parallelization.

 Partition based algorithms and greedy approach gain speedup by decision tree pruning.
 And Dynamic programming gains it by memoization and avoiding recalculation.
 Parallel programming is applied by data-partitioning.
 Popular parallel programming patterns are pipeline-pattern, map-reduce pattern or worker-pool pattern.

-The minimum spanning tree can be calculated by Kruskal's greedy strategy.
-Like most of the greedy strategy it requires sorting.

 #### Transformations